 - Being able to vote in general elections

 - Being able to run for public office

 - Immunity from deportationYou can travel and stay abroad for as long as you want without any restrictions

 - Being able to sponsor a green card without priority date requirements for the beneficiary

 - Right to become a U.S. passport holder

-At Immi-USA, we have a team of highly experienced EB-5 visa lawyers who have helped many of our clients process their visas, acquire green cards, and become U.S. citizens.
-We will help you throughout the entire process as you navigate from being a foreign national to becoming a citizen through investment.
-You can schedule a consultation with one of our lawyers today by filling out this contact form.
+VisaNation Law Group EB-5 visa lawyers have helped many clients process their visas, acquire green cards, and become U.S. citizens.
+They will help you throughout the entire process as you navigate from being a foreign national to become a citizen through investment.
+You can schedule a consultation with one of them today by filling out this contact form.